Legislature(2021 - 2022)GRUENBERG 120

 SANDON FISHER, Attorney, Legislative Legal Services, Legislative

-Affairs Agency, explained that HB 32 requires that every written
+Affairs Agency, explained that HB 32 would require that every

-contract contain a warning.
-He offered his understanding that a
+written contract contain a warning.
+He offered his

-contract entered online "where a writing is produced" would
+understanding that a contract entered online "where a writing is

-constitute a written contract.
-He added if the warning is
+produced" would constitute a written contract.
+He added that if

-included on the written contract executed between the parties
+the warning is included on the written contract executed between

-online it would satisfy the requirements of the bill.
+the parties online, then it would satisfy the requirements of

-Furthermore, HB 32 would not require the warning be provided if
+the bill.
+Furthermore, HB 32 would not require the warning be

-there is no written contract generated as drafted.
-He further
+provided if there is no written contract generated as drafted.

-noted that the bill does not provide the consequences of not
+He further noted that the bill does not provide the consequences

 REPRESENTATIVE TARR proposed a scenario in which a written